biot-med/gen2_adherence_plugin/README.md

 5. Environment variables must be configured in the deploy config as described in the "Deployment" section below.

 ### Deployment
+The deployment script deploys both plugins under a single function.
 - Copy the "deploy_config.py" file from the "deployment template" folder to the main folder.
 - Fill in the required information in the copied "deploy_config.py" file.
 - For the first deployment, set "is_initial" to True and "version" to "1".
 Otherwise, set "is_initial" to False.